developer-zebra/developer-zebra-site/src/cc/index.md

       url: /cc/search
 ---

-### Redirecting to the latest ZDS documentation...
+### Redirecting to the latest Common Criteria documentation...